couchbase/testrunner/lib/perf_engines/README.md

 ratio-creates=1.00

-Q: Will the cluster-aware version be vbucket-aware or still require moxi (the memcached/couchbase proxy)?
+Q: Will the cluster-aware version be vbucket-aware or still require (the memcached/couchbase proxy)?

-A: No moxi required -- mcsoda can optionally behave as a so-called "smart client" and respond to Couchbase's dynamic cluster server-map/REST topology changes.
+A: mcsoda can optionally behave as a so-called
+"smart client" and respond to Couchbase's dynamic cluster server-map/REST topology changes.
 In other words, you can use Rebalance to add/remove server nodes while using mcsoda.